sebkl/gotojs/README.md

 # gotojs
-Package gotojs offers a library for **exposing go-interfaces** as **HTTP based RPC interface** and **JavaScript proxy objects**.
+Package gotojs offers a library for **exposing go-interfaces** as **HTTP based RPC enpoints** and pre-generated **JavaScript proxy objects**.
-As a first step gotojs makes go-interfaces,function, attributes and handler implementations accessible as an HTTP based RPC-like API.
-In addition to that a JS engine is assembled which creates proxy objects as JS code and forwards its calls via JSON encoded HTTP Ajax requests.
-This allows web developers to easily write HTML5 based application using jQuery,YUI and other simalar frameworks without explictily dealing with ajax calls and RESTful server APIs but using a transparent RPC service.
+In a first step gotojs exposes go-interfaces,function, attributes and handler implementations as a HTTP based API by transforming the go-internal signature to a HTTP service.
+Parameters and return objects are encoded using JSON structures.
+A set of JavaScript proxy objects are assembled which are forwarding JS calls to the server-side go-implementation using JSON encoded Ajax requests.
+General client applications can directly access the HTTP based API service via given URL-structure whereby HTML5 based web-application using jQuery,YUI and other simalar frameworks just need to load the corresponding JS proxy objects (engine) in order to transparently access the actual go-implementation.

 ## Usage
 ### Build an API